 The Ecclesiastical Titles of Eminence among the Clergy Class in the Church

 The Functional Terms of a True Follower of Jesus Christ Among the Ekklesia

-You may ask, what about the pastor, prophet, elder, overseer, deacon, saint, etc?
+You may ask, what about the title of Pastor, Prophet, Elder, Overseer, Deacon, Saint, etc?

-When you read the New Testament through the lens of the Holy Spirit, the distinctions start to stand out.
+When we read the New Testament through the lens of the Holy Spirit, the distinctions start to stand out.

 It has seemed good to us, having come to one accord, to choose men and send them to you with our BELOVED Barnabas and Paul – Acts 15:25

 I commend to you our SISTER Phoebe, a SERVANT of the church at Cenchreae – Romans 16:1

 Greet Prisca and Aquila, my FELLOW WORKERS in Christ Jesus – Romans 16:3

 Luke the BELOVED physician greets you – Colossians 4:14